 By late fall or early winter, the fruit will ripen fully, and the skin will begin to turn yellow.
 The skin of a Bearss Lime is thin, so there is lots of juicy flesh inside.
 A fantastic feature of this variety is the absence of seeds.
 This means that you won’t have those annoying seeds in the bottom of your drinks or need to strain the juice before using it in cooking.
 The fruit will store for weeks and weeks in a cool place, so you will have fresh limes for months.
 Freeze surplus juice in ice-cube trays, for instant use.

 Our trees are grown by taking stem pieces of named trees and joining them to roots of a seedling citrus tree called a rough lemon.
 This ensures that every tree is the same.
 Avoid seedling trees, which may be cheaper, but are very unpredictable and never produce fruit of high quality.
-We have a good supply of Bearss Lime, but this very popular tree is always in high demand.
-Order now while stocks last.
+We have a good supply of Bearss Lime Trees, but this very popular tree is always in high demand so order now while stocks last.